bdusell/nondeterministic-stack-rnn/README.md

 either prefix all of your commands with `poetry run` or run `poetry shell` beforehand to enter a shell with Poetry's virtualenv enabled all the time.
 You should run both Python and Bash scripts with Poetry, because the Bash scripts might call out to Python scripts.
+All Bash scripts under `src/` should be run with `src/` as the current working directory.

 All scripts under `scripts/` should be run with the top-level directory as the current working directory.

 ## Running Experiments

-The [`experiments`](experiments) directory contains scripts for reproducing all of the experiments and plots presented in the paper.
+The [`experiments/`](experiments) directory contains scripts for reproducing all of the experiments and plots presented in the paper.
 These scripts are intended to be used to submit jobs to a computing cluster.
 They should be run outside of the container.
 You will need to edit the file